fvpmtinoco/.NetSimpleAuctioneer/README.md

 ### **Contract validations**
 This API uses ASP.NET Core's built-in validation with Data Annotations.
 Considered the approach suitable for this project because it is a simple API with no complex validation rules.
 All validation logic is defined directly in the model classes using attributes like `[Required]`, `[EmailAddress]`, and `[Range]`.
 This keeps the implementation straightforward and easy to maintain.

-### **More complex validations***
 For more complex scenarios or reusable validation logic, external libraries like FluentValidation could be considered in future updates.

 ### **Pagination**
 Pagination is used in the search vehicle functionality.
 However, due to lack of time, it does not provide feedback to client regarding total count records neither total pages.
+It also don't retrieve the specific attributes for each vehicle.
 Also, if a vehicle is inserted between the fetching, it might not be returned.
 In this case, I considered a vehicle listing does not need to reflect real-time accuracy or immediate consistency.